Abernethy Bridge: History

 Construction of a new east–west bridge between West Linn and Oregon City was approved by the Oregon State Highway Commission in January 1964.
 The proposed bridge was later incorporated into the plans for I-205 in 1965 after it was relocated away from a routing through Lake Oswego.
 Construction began in early 1968 and was completed on May 28, 1970, at a cost of $17.1 million; it was originally scheduled to open in December 1969.
 Several West Linn citizens staged an unofficial "opening" on April 1 to jokingly dedicate the bridge as the "West Linn Bridge".
 The city later changed its seal to include a depiction of the bridge.

 In 2009, the Oregon Department of Transportation spent $7 million to repave the roadway and replace the expansion joints on the bridge.

-In 2017, the Oregon Department of Transportation launched a project to widen I205 to three lanes between the Abernethy Bridge and Stafford Road.
+In 2017, the Oregon Department of Transportation launched a project to widen I-205 to three lanes between the Abernethy Bridge and Stafford Road.
 Part of the proposed plan includes removing the Highway 43 to I-205 northbound on-ramp and widening the Abernethy Bridge.
+The cost of the project increased to $600 million in 2024 and required additional funding to cover a $300 million gap created by higher construction costs and the cancellation of tolling on I-205.